linkerd/linkerd2-conformance/README.md

+# Linkerd Conformance Validation

 ![Linkerd][logo]

 This repo contains the conformance tests for  [Linkerd2](https://github.com/linkerd/linkerd2) as described by [this](https://github.com/linkerd/rfc/pull/24) RFC.

 The conformance validation tool is primarily intended to be run on a specified version of Linkerd to verify the correctness of a [Kubernetes](https://kubernetes.io/) cluster's configuration with respect to Linkerd as well as validate non-trivial network communication (HTTP, gRPC, websocket) among stateless and stateful workloads in the Linkerd data plane.

 The conformance tests exercise the following features: